Nomadic travelers Debbie & Michael can teach any millenial valuable lessons

 Since 2013 on the road, the couple has already been to 80 countries and assures to be happier than ever.
 They set up a successful travel site and have written a book telling their adventures in nomadism.
-As they explain on their web, their will to wanderlust came when they were getting close to retirement – and after enjoying traveling and even living abroad for 5 years in London.
+As they explain on their web, their will to travel the world came when they were getting close to retirement – and after enjoying traveling and even living abroad for 5 years in London.

 Easy: Airbnb homes spread for Europe, Turkey, Israel, Russia, Mexico, Africa, Cuba, The Middle East, Central Asia, New Zealand, Australia and Asia.
 They have a very useful list of the homes they’ve stayed in over the years.